LASNETSKI GIHON LAW

-Our Jacksonville criminal lawyers have handled many cases involving possession of drug paraphernalia.
+Our Jacksonville criminal lawyer has handled many cases involving possession of drug paraphernalia.
 This is often an additional charge to a substantive drug offense, but not always.
 A drug paraphernalia charge can have serious negative consequences, but those consequences can often be avoided through negotiation and/or pretrial diversion.
-Call SLG's Jacksonville criminal attorneys today for a free consultation on your drug paraphernalia case.
+Call LGL's Jacksonville criminal attorney today for a free consultation on your drug paraphernalia case.

 What is Drug Paraphernalia?

 Drug paraphernalia in Florida is defined in Florida Statute Section 893.145.

 "...all equipment, products, and materials of any kind which are used, intended for use, or designed for converting, producing, processing, preparing, testing, analyzing, packaging, repackaging, storing, containing, concealing, transporting, injecting, ingesting, inhaling, or otherwise introducing into the human body a controlled substance..."

 Typical examples of drug paraphernalia include baggies with drug residue, scales, syringes, pipes, rolling papers, balloons, etc. Whether an item is drug paraphernalia is ultimately a question for the jury.
 The more evidence there is to tie controlled substances to the paraphernalia, the more likely the State would be able to prove that the item was "drug" paraphernalia, as opposed to an innocent everyday object.
 For example, if a spoon is found in a kitchen drawer with other spoons, it would be difficult to prove that the spoon was drug paraphernalia.
 However, if a spoon were located on a nightstand next to a baggie of heroin and syringe and the spoon contained drug residue, the evidence would be much stronger that the spoon was drug paraphernalia.